confluence/tonguefish/README.md

 content = 'gouda|cheddar|gorgonzola'
 ```

+This property can be set at any level.
+It is applied after the original entries are generated.

 ### Strip text

 You can strip text from the entry title or entry content using a regular expression.
 Bear in mind that if the content shown for the feed is HTML, you need to take the HTML structure into account.
 The format of the strip rules is the same as the format for the ignore rules.
 Absolutely no validation of the resulting HTML is done; use this with care.